Western Ghats: Etymology

 The name Western Ghats derives from the word ghat and the cardinal direction in which it is located with respect to the Indian mainland.
 Ghat, a term used in the Indian subcontinent, depending on the context, could either refer to a range of stepped hills such as the Eastern Ghats and Western Ghats, or a series of steps leading down to a body of water or wharf.
-As per linguist Thomas Burrow, the word Ghat was derived from similar words used in various Dravidian languages such as kattu (mountain side, ridge, or dam) in Tamil, katte (dam), gatta (mountain), and gattu (bank or shore) in Kannada, and katta (dam), and gatte (shore or embankment) in Telugu.
-The ancient name for the mountain range is Sahyadri, derived from Sanskrit, meaning benevolent or tolerant mountain.
+As per linguist Thomas Burrow, the word Ghat was derived from similar words used in various Dravidian languages such as kattu (mountain side, ridge, or dam) in Tamil, katte (dam), gatta (mountain), and gattu (bank or shore) in Kannada, and katta (dam) and gatte (shore or embankment) in Telugu.
+The mountain range is also known as Sahyadri, derived from Sanskrit, meaning benevolent or tolerant mountain.

 Geology

-The Western Ghats are the mountainous faulted, and eroded edge of the Deccan Plateau.
+The Western Ghats are the mountainous, faulted, and eroded edge of the Deccan Plateau.
 Geologic evidence indicates that they were formed during the break-up of the super-continent of Gondwana.
 After the break-up, the Deccan Plateau was formed by basalt rocks, which caused the western side to rise at an elevation.

 Geophysical evidence indicates that the mountains arose along the west coast of India somewhere in the late Jurassic and early Cretaceous periods when India separated from the African continent.
 Several faults triggered the formation of Western Ghats, then interspersed with valleys and river gorges.
 Because of the elevation of the Deccan Plateau on the west, most rivers flow from west to east, resulting in chiselled eastern slopes and steeper western slopes facing the sea.